ABOUT THE PROJECT

 - Inclusive, caring and safe

 - Place making

 The input collected through all engagement will be balanced with a technical understanding of the opportunities and constraints provided in the focused workshops to formalize the recommendations for the new Greater Downtown Plan.

 - circulate the Plan internally;

-- share the Plan with the public for feedback;
+- share the Plan with the public;

 - finalize the Plan;

 - begin implementation.